-3,076,772 ADSs (assuming all ordinary shares are represented by ADSs, all of the ADSs we are offering under this prospectus are sold, and assuming no sale of Pre-Funded Warrants, which, if sold, would reduce the number of ADSs that we are offering on a one-for-one basis, and no exercise of the Warrants issued in this offering)
+1,798,470 ADSs (assuming all ordinary shares are represented by ADSs, not including the 3,251,250 Pre-Funded Warrants offered in this offering and assuming no exercise of the Warrants issued in this offering)

-Reasonable best efforts offering
+Reasonable best efforts

+offering

 We have agreed to offer and sell the Securities offered hereby to the purchasers through the Placement Agent.
 The Placement Agent is not required to buy or sell any specific number or dollar amount of the Securities offered hereby but will use its reasonable best efforts to solicit offers to purchase the Securities offered by this prospectus.
-See "Plan of Distribution" on page [•] of this prospectus.
+See "Plan of Distribution" on page 111 of this prospectus.